elementor/elementor/docs/modules/tabs-v2/index.md

 ## `widgets/tabs-v2.php` - How to register a widget.
 * **Link to the actual file** - [tabs-v2.php](../../../modules/tabs-v2/widgets/tabs-v2.php)
-* **Description** - The `widgets/tabs-v2.php` is main backend configuration file for widget with nested captabilties.
+* **Description** - The `widgets/tabs-v2.php` is the main backend configuration file for widget with nested capabilities.
 * **Extends** - [`\Elementor\Modules\NestedElements\Base\Widget_Nested_Base`](#)

 * Requirements:
 	* Before creating a __Widget__ you have to be familiar with the [simple widget creation process](https://developers.elementor.com/docs/widgets/).
 * Is it requirement?
-    * Yes, in other words its simply the widget registration, including few abstract methods that are that explained in the next section.
+	* Yes, in other words it's simply the widget registration, including few abstract methods that are that explained in the next section.
 * The class should extend `Widget_Nested_Base` class, there are few important methods to note:
-  * `get_default_children_elements` - The inner children/elements that will be created when the widget is created.
+	* `get_default_children_elements` - The inner children/elements that will be created when the widget created.
 	* `get_default_repeater_title_setting_key` - The setting key that will be used by `$e.run( 'document/elements/settings' )` in the frontend for the children title.
 	* `get_defaults_children_title` - The tab title including `%d` for the index.
-  * `get_default_children_placeholder_selector` - Custom selector to place the children, in __TabsV2__ is used inside the tabs content. return `null` if the element should be added in the end of the element.
+	* `get_default_children_placeholder_selector` - Custom selector to place the children, in __TabsV2__ is used inside the tabs content.
+Return `null` if the element should be added in the end of the element.

   ```php
   <?php